 Happy Harvest Season,

 Pumpkin Hummus is the perfect appetizer for Fall holiday parties.
-Made of chickpeas, Pumpkin Puree, Tahini, Garlic, Parsley & Toasted Cumin Cottonseed Oil, you will LOVE this quick, easy and delicious recipe.
+Made of chickpeas, pumpkin puree, Greek EVOO, tahini, garlic, cumin, and parsley, you will LOVE this quick, easy and delicious recipe.

 - 1 (15.5-ounce) can chickpeas, drained and rinsed